xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

 - Network latency between the registry, PostgresSQL and your configured Object Storage.

 NOTE:
-Users have reported step one import completed at [rates of 2 to 4 TB per hour](https://gitlab.com/gitlab-org/gitlab/-/issues/423459).
-At the slower speed, registries with over 100TB of data could take longer than 48 hours.

-Choose the one or three step method according to your registry installation.

-NOTE:
 [Automating the migration process](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/5293) is currently in development.